antonraharja/book-voip-id/README.md

 VoIP ID Book Project
 ====================

 VoIP ID is a Free and Open Source Software to build a hosted VoIP server or hosted IPPBX service.

-Please visit [VoIP ID project](https://github.com/antonraharja/voip-id) for more information.
+Visit [VoIP ID project](https://github.com/antonraharja/voip-id) for source codes and more information.

 # Table of Contents

-* English version of the book are available [book-contents](book-contents/en/README.md) folder.
+* English version is available in [book-contents](book-contents/en/README.md) folder.
 * Other related documents are available in [documents](documents/README.md) folder.

 # License